 What About Type-B?

-- EASY CONNECTION: Connects mice, keyboards, and speed-critical devices, such as external hard drives, printers, and cameras to your computer
+- DEVICE COMPATIBLE: Connects mice, keyboards, and speed-critical devices, such as external hard drives, printers, and cameras to a computer

-- ULTRA FAST SPEED: Full 2.0 USB capability/480 Mbps transfer speed
+- ULTRA FAST SPEED: Full 2.0 USB capability with 480 Mbps transfer speed

 You may be thinking about the Type-B connector.
 It was planned to be part of the HDMI port group.
 It was pretty stranger than the micro-HDMI and mini-HDMI ports.
 The “HDMI Dual Link” was planned to provide higher speeds across its additional channels, and it should have had 29 pins.
 But the progress of the standard HDMI connector was really fast.
 That’s why Dual Link Type-B was extinct before being produced and used in a product.